Skip to main content

 - kube-system

-A cluster may deploy many infrastructure-related applications scattered across multiple namespaces.
-We can use CiliumClusterwideNetworkPolicy and namespace labels to uniformly set network policies for these namespaces (assuming these namespaces have the role=infrastructure label):
+Clusters may deploy many infrastructure-related applications across multiple namespaces.
+We can use CiliumClusterwideNetworkPolicy with namespace labels to uniformly manage these namespaces' network policies (assuming these namespaces all have the role=infrastructure label):

 apiVersion: cilium.io/v2